Davipb/lakesis/README.md

 * NATIVE num
 `1C num`
 Calls the native function identified by `num`.
 For a list of available native functions, check the section below.
+* DEBUGMEM addr len
+`3D addr len`
+Dumps `len` bytes of memory starting at `addr` to the console for debugging purposes
+* DEBUGCPU num
+`3E num`
+Dumps the entire state of the CPU to the console along with an arbitrary number for debugging purposes
 * HALT
 `3F`
 Stops program execution